wmhilton-stoplight/platform-docs/5.-governance/d.style-guides.md

 Sometimes these style guides are published publicly, which can give useful insight into what big companies and government organizations consider to be a "good API" for them.
 [API Stylebook.com > Design Guidelines](http://apistylebook.com/design/guidelines/) is a collection of these style guides if you want to take a look and get some ideas.

-The trouble with these text-based documents is that they are large, terse documents which developers rarely read.
-If developers _do_ read them cover to cover, the chanced of them remembering everything is pretty slip.
+The trouble with these text-based documents is that they are large, terse documents that developers rarely read.
+If developers _do_ read them cover to cover, the chances of them remembering everything is pretty slip.
 Even if they somehow remember 100% of the words written down, that knowledge gets out-of-date when changes and additions to the style guide are made.

 Unless you expect all API developers to regularly re-read the API Style Guide cover to cover, you might want to look into automating your style guide.
 How?
 Robots! 🤖